When We Disagree

 Conflict Avoidance

-Rachel McNamara is a health educator.
+Rachael McNamara is a health educator.
 She identifies as a recovering conflict avoider and has worked hard to recast relational tension.
-Rachel explains how several key conflicts in her life showed her that setting boundaries doesn’t end relatio...
+Rachael explains how several key conflicts in her life showed her that setting boundaries doesn’t end relat...

 •